digby-j/eyes/README.md

 ## Introduction

-This repo showcases my work with HTML, CSS and JavaScript to bring a pair of eyes to life in the browser.
+This repo explores javascript functionality with arrays and setTimeout, on click a pacman icon will move across the screen, then change directions when it detects the edge of the screen.

 ## Installation